 Communities may make loan payments to IEDA on a quarterly, semi-annual or annual basis.

-Projects funded through the program are expected to be completed within three years but, in all cases, within the term of the laon if longer than three years.
+Projects funded through the program are expected to be completed within three years but, in all cases, within the term of the loan if longer than three years.

 Applications should describe how the proposed activities will allow the city to undertake remediation and/or redevelopment activities in a comprehensive and coordinated manner.